SaifAqqad/AHK_MicMute/README.md

 <hr>

 ### Linked applications
-Link a profile to an app/game, when the app is launched, MicMute automatically switches to that profile, when the app closes, MicMute switches back to the default profile.
+Link a profile to an app/game, when the app becomes visible (not minimized or hidden), MicMute will automatically switch to that profile, when the app is minimized/hidden/closed, MicMute will switch back to the default profile.
 <hr>

 ### Global options